 Overall, this is a superb payment portal, though user fees are very high or around 2.5 percent of the transaction value.

 20. Bharat Kosh

-Maybe you haven’t really heard of Bharat Kosh.
+Maybe you haven’t heard of Bharat Kosh.
 This is a Non-Tax Receipt Portal payments gateway of the Indian government.
-Indeed, it handles all payments that people make to the Indian government and its various ministries.
+Indeed, it handles all payments people make to the Indian government and its various ministries.